Excellence in Literature Worldview

 What is the Worldview in Excellence in Literature?

-I have been asked whether Excellence in Literature was religious or secular, or if it had Christian content or a Christian worldview, and since I know it’s a question that others may have, I thought I’d share my answer here.
+I have often been asked whether the award-winning Excellence in Literature curriculum is religious or secular, or whether it had Christian content or a Christian worldview.
+Since I know it’s a question that others may have, I thought I’d share my answer here.
 I am assuming that by “Christian content,” the questioner means specific doctrinal teaching or verses from scripture.

 Q: Does Excellence in Literature contain Christian content?

 A: EIL is written from a Christian worldview because I am a Christian and my writing inevitably reflects my perspective.
 Because this is a literature course, not a theology class, I have been purposeful in not teaching specific doctrinal perspectives for the reasons below.
 I continue to revisit the assigned classics, adding context resources or alternative texts to balance or clarify instances in which a particular religious prejudice is expressed by the author of a focus text or context resource.
 This is an ongoing effort, and I appreciate feedback from readers.

 Religion has been an integral part of history and literature, and in cases when a resource with religious roots is mentioned, it is always in a literary context and always optional.
 An example of the way a resource may be referenced can be found in the Moby Dick module.
 As context, I briefly reference other man/whale/big fish tales, including the Biblical story of Jonah and The Old Man and the Sea.
 Students are not required to read these, but simply being aware of them helps to place Moby Dick in its literary context.
 There is no hint of “any sectarian or denominational doctrine” in this type of usage — it is simply pointing out a literary form